 In addition to my email and student hours, there are resources outside myself, like the Office of Academic Support and Retention and the Writing Center that can help with assignments or your progress through the course in general.
 Remember, there is no such thing as a stupid question.

-By the way, to test whether you’re reading the syllabus all the way through, please send me an email with a photo of your favorite ancient Roman monument by Wednesday, January 24, at 12pm, with the subject line “Caesar and Pompey were ARCH-enemies!”
+By the way, to test whether you’re reading the syllabus all the way through, please send me an email with a photo of your favorite ancient Greek letter of the alphabet by Monday, January 26, at 9:30am, with the subject line “It’s all GREEK to me!”
 If you do so, you will receive five (5) extra credit points on your semester total (see Grading for the course grading structure).

 As an instructor, one of my responsibilities is to help create a safe learning environment on our campus.
 I also have a mandatory reporting responsibility related to my role as your professor.
 It is my goal that you feel able to share information related to your life experiences in classroom discussions, in your written work, and in our one-on-one meetings.
 I will seek to keep information you share private to the greatest extent possible.
 However, any information that you disclose that addresses actual or suspected discrimination, harassment, and/or retaliation based on sex requires my sharing that information with those on campus who are able to provide you with necessary resources.

-If you would like to discuss the matter confidentially, this website lists confidential resources that are available to you under section 20.1.
+If you would like to discuss the matter confidentially, this website lists confidential resources that are available to you under section 19a.